Mkunde Chachage: Education

-Chachage has a PhD in International Health – Immunology from the Ludwig Maximilian University of Munich, Germany, obtained in 2013.
+Chachage has a PhD in International Health – Immunology from LMU Munich, Germany, obtained in 2013.
 Her PhD thesis investigated the alterations of the human immune system due to helminths infection and influence on risk for getting HIV infection or potential to accelerate HIV disease progression for people living with HIV Prior to this, she had obtained a Bachelor of Science in Molecular and Cellular Biology from University of Cape Town in 2007, followed by an honours degree in the following year from the same institute.

 Career

 Chachage joined the NIMR - MMRC in 2009 as junior researcher.
 She returned to the research centre soon after obtaining her PhD, where she led the immunology laboratory focusing on research related to immunodiagnostics and immunopathogenesis of TB, HIV and HIV-HPV interaction.

 Chachage was an affiliate of the African Academy of Sciences (AAS) third cohort between 2018–2022.
-She has held multiple fellowships in the past, including a post-doctoral fellowship at the Burnet Institute, Melbourne, Australia, between 2015 - 2016, and the African - Oxford (AfOx) fellowship for African researchers in 2020, which allows her to collaborate with researchers at Oxford in an ongoing microbiome study.
+She has held multiple fellowships in the past, including a post-doctoral fellowship at the Burnet Institute, Melbourne, Australia, between 2015 and 2016, and the African - Oxford (AfOx) fellowship for African researchers in 2020, which allows her to collaborate with researchers at Oxford in an ongoing microbiome study.
 Chachage is also a fellow of the International AIDS Society (IAS) where she works with other scientists on research and evolving technologies for cure of HIV.

 Apart from research work, she has taught a course on Immunology of Infectious diseases at Nelson Mandela African Institute of Science and Technology (NM-AIST), in Arusha, Tanzania.
 In January 2019 she joined University of Dar es Salaam as an academician teaching and conducting research on immunology related subjects.

 Chachage is also an entrepreneur who co-founded a social enterprise that helps local coffee growers in Tanzania find markets for their harvest.